 The CIF Board is a great way to support our neighbors complete amazing projects in NPU-V!
 During 2015, Elise Blasingame and Becky Katz served as Adair Park’s representatives on the Board.
 Please consider nominating yourself and/or others to serve for 2016!
 See details and application below:

-Dear NPU-V neighbor,
+Dear NPU-V Neighbor,

 to become an Advisory Board Member for the Community Investment Fund of The Annie E. Casey Foundation’s Atlanta Civic Site.
-The Atlanta Civic Site (ACS) is pleased to kick-off the 2015 Community Investment Fund (CIF) program, The Atlanta Civic Site partners with community members to fund resident-led projects in NPU-V neighborhoods that focus on ACS’s priority areas: Education
+The Atlanta Civic Site (ACS) is pleased to kick-off the 2016 Community Investment Fund (CIF), The Atlanta Civic Site partners with community members to fund resident-led projects in NPU-V neighborhoods that focus on ACS’s priority areas: Education

 Below are some additional guidelines to consider before applying to the Board:

 • The board will be comprised of a maximum of 13 people.
 We seek representation from

 • We ask that you disclose affiliations with groups that are currently active in NPU-V.

 During the grant selection, Board members must recuse themselves from the decision making process if an organization that they are affiliated with applies for funds;